How much is..? What if..? Your Questions Answered

 Rent & Payment of Bills

 When signing the tenancy documentation we ask you to complete a standing order mandate for the rent.
 A standing order is different to a direct debit, as the amount is fixed and cannot be varied or cancelled by us or the Landlord.
-Payment is taken monthly, three days before the rent is due.
-We regret that due to time constraints we cannot process rents on a weekly basis.
+Payment is taken monthly at the point the rent is due.
+We regret that we cannot process rents on a weekly basis.

 You may if you wish pre-pay the rent for the full term of the Tenancy.
 Unless the Landlord gives permission to the contrary, you would still be required to undergo referencing.
 When a Tenant chooses to pay in full upfront, the whole of the rent is passed to the Landlord at the outset of the Tenancy.